Irish rap: Artists

 Two examples of Irish grime/drill rappers are the eight-man rap group A92, and one of their members Tomas Adeyinka (Offica).
 A92 and Offica's collaboration with English producer, Fumez the Engineer, "Plugged" in Freestyle', charted for 12 weeks on the Irish charts peaking at #29 and charted for 11 weeks on the UK charts peaking at #39.

 A92 is an Irish drill and hip-hop group with eight members.
 They are from Drogheda, Ireland which has a postal code of A92, hence their name.
 The group rose to notability when their "Plugged in Freestyle" took off on TikTok.
 Users began using the audio for "Plugged in Freestyle" due to Dbo's deep voice which contrasts with Ksav's previous verse.
 TikToker Joshuaadzz was able to gain over 500 thousand likes on multiple videos using this trend.
 A92 has also gathered millions of streams on other songs such as their Next Up Freestyle for Mixtape Madness, Season Finale with Fumez the Engineer, and A9 Link up.
 Group member Offica has also found individual success with songs like Bluebird and Naruto Drillings, which was remixed by YouTuber KSI in 2019.

-Other Irish grime/drill artists include Smilez, INK, and Chuks.
+Other Irish grime/drill artists include Smilez, INK, GOMiE, Granvil and Chuks.